CiscoSecurity/tg-01-tags/README.md

 07: Registry Keys

 ### Before using you must update the following:
-- Line 3/4: api_key
+- api_key

-Entity names used in the different scripts are found on line 7 or 11 depending on the script:
+Entity names where present:
 - sample_id
 - ip_address
 - domain